Rocker Phil Collins brings Alamo collection 'back home' to Texas

-SAN ANTONIO (Reuters) - British rock legend Phil Collins brought his massive collection of Alamo artifacts on Tuesday to the San Antonio site those in the Lone Star State call the “Shrine of Texas Liberty” for a museum that will be named in his honor.
+SAN ANTONIO, Oct 28 (Reuters) - British rock legend Phil Collins brought his massive collection of Alamo artifacts on Tuesday to the San Antonio site those in the Lone Star State call the “Shrine of Texas Liberty” for a museum that will be named in his honor.

 “This completes the journey for me,” Collins said in front of a building across the street from the Alamo that will temporarily house the collection while a planned $100 million center to display the Phil Collins Alamo Collection is being built.